AlphaHydrae/jasmine-growl-reporter/README.md

 ![jasmine-growl-reporter](https://raw.github.com/AlphaHydrae/jasmine-growl-reporter/master/res/screenshot.png)

+This reporter is included with [jasmine-node](https://github.com/mhevery/jasmine-node).

-See [node-growl](https://github.com/visionmedia/node-growl) for platform-specific support.
+See [node-growl](https://github.com/visionmedia/node-growl) for platform-specific installation instructions.

+## Compatibility

+* `v0.2.0` and higher are compatible with Jasmine 2.0 reporters
+* `v0.0.2` is compatible with Jasmine 1.3 reporters

 ## Meta